Wojo-MannHummel/Nova/README.md

 ## Contributing

-We welcome contributions to our documentation!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-For more detailed instructions on contributing, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+We encourage contributions to our documentation.
+If you have suggestions for improvements or have found an error you'd like to correct, please follow the process outlined above for making changes.
+For significant modifications or new documents, consider opening a pull request so that your proposals can be discussed.

-## Feedback

-If you have any questions or feedback about the documentation, please open an issue in the repository.
-We appreciate your input and will do our best to incorporate your suggestions into the documentation.